simonhellsing/redo/REFACTORING_SUMMARY.md

 ### For Existing Data

-If you have existing data, run `supabase-migration.sql`:
+If you have existing data, you will need a migration that performs the following steps (see `DB_MIGRATIONS.md` for context):

 1. **Update profiles roles**:
    ```sql